ComputeCanada/magic_castle/README.md

   - [OVH Public Cloud (OVH)](ovh/README.md)
 - For more details, refer to [Magic Castle Documentation](docs)

-## Verifying the cluster state

-On the login node :
-- Verify SLURM cluster state: `sinfo`.
-You should see the number of nodes defined in `main.tf` and all nodes should have an idle state.
-- Verify JupyterHub state: `systemctl status jupyterhub`.
-It should be active.
-- Verify you can run interactive jobs: `salloc`
-- Verify the home directories were created: `ls /home`.
-You should see one for each guest account, and the centos account.

-If you used the CloudFlare DNS Service
-- Verify the domain name: go to https://${domain_name}.
-It should be the JupyterHub login page.

 ## How Magic Castle Works

 This software project integrates multiple parts that come into play at